Selling a product is easier when you have authority in your niche.

 into the uplift – reveal your ‘ah hah’ moment, the point after everything turned to custard and you came out of it thinking ‘ah, now I’ve got it!’.
 This makes for a good climax as everyone’s been through one and will relate.

-Remember, your story sells you and your dream, the why - not the what (your product).
-Happy writing or talking or filming.
+Your story sells you and your dream and the ‘why’ – not the ‘what’ (your product).